 Modify the title of clause 5.1.2.1and the first 2 paragraphs as follows:

-5.1.2.1 Procedure to scan a PAN for L2R
+5.1.2.1 Procedure to discover an L2R mesh

-If a device wishes to join a L2R mesh tree, it should perform an enhanced scan to find a PAN upon which the L2R mesh tree is built and associate with this PAN beforehand.
-The association procedure to a PAN is described in [15.4].
-This sub-clause describes the scan procedure to find the appriopriate PAN.
+If a device wishes to join a L2R mesh tree and is not associated to any PAN, it should perform an enhanced scan to find a PAN upon which the L2R mesh tree is built and associate with this PAN beforehand.
+The association procedure to a PAN is described in IEEE 802.15.4TM-2011.

 The next higher layer of a joining device invokes the L2RLME-SCAN.request primitive to request the broadcast of an EBR with an empty L2R Discovery (L2R-D) IE, i.e. the fields after the Type field are omitted.
 The L2R-D IE is defined in 6.2.1.
 The scan procedure is done on the channels indicated in L2RLME-SCAN.request.
+The L2R-D IE is sent in an EBR with the Destination PAN Identifier and the Destination Address fields to 0xffff to discover all the existing L2R meshes.

 Replace Figure 7 with: